moumitadeyverma/mdeyvermablogs/README.md

 o In AKS if you need Windows Containers node pool, then while creating the cluster you need bydefault a system linux container node pool with at least three nodes.In the AKS cluster you have to use the "y --windows-admin-username parameter" otherwise AKS will not prepare itself for windows nodepools.[know more](https://learn.microsoft.com/en-us/azure/aks/learn/quick-windows-container-deploy-cli#create-an-aks-cluster)
 <br>
 o	Next create [windows nodepool](https://learn.microsoft.com/en-us/azure/aks/learn/quick-windows-container-deploy-cli#add-a-windows-server-2022-node-pool)
-** you may need to update the CLI version to 2.40, with terraform deployment.
+** You may need to update the CLI version to higher version (2.40) with terraform deployment.
 <br>
 o	Check Resource Quotas/RBAC at namespace level
 <br>